YourOnly-One/content/content/way/en-ph/blog/posts/2016/20160904-honor-your-father-mother.md

 +++
-title = "Honor Your Father and Your Mother" description = "The 5th Torah/Instruction commands us to honor our father and our mother.
+title = "Honor your father and your mother" description = "The 5th Torah/Instruction commands us to honor our father and our mother.
 What is honor?
 How do we truly honor our parents?"  # For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2016-09-04T22:31:27+08:00                          # manually adjust to local timezone